Crumbed Lamb Cutlets with Caper Mayonnaise

 Instructions

-1. Lay the lamb cutlets flat on a chopping board, and cover them with baking paper.
-Using a mallet or rolling pin, pound the cutlets to roughly 1 cm in thickness.
-Sprinkle the cutlets with salt and pepper.
+2. Lay the lamb cutlets flat on a chopping board and cover them with a sheet of baking (parchment) paper.
+Using a mallet or rolling pin, pound the cutlets to roughly a 1 cm (½ inch) thickness.

 Notes

-Note 1 – A high smoke point oil (such as canola or vegetable oil) is best for deep frying.
-The pan needs to be filled at least 1.5cm deep with oil.
-Olive oil can be used to shallow fry.
-Use 3-4 tbsp of oil and cook as per the recipe, turning the lamb once.
+Note 2 – A high smoke point oil (such as canola/rapeseed or vegetable oil) is best for deep-frying.
+The oil in the pan needs to be at least 1.5 cm (½ inch) deep.
+Olive oil can be used to shallow-fry.
+Use 3–4 tablespoons of oil and cook as per the recipe, turning the lamb once.
 Using this method, the breadcrumb coating will not be as even in colour.

-MAKE AHEAD – Crumb the lamb cutlets as per the recipe.
-Refrigerate the uncooked cutlets for up to 3 days, and freeze for up to 3 months.
+Crumbed Lamb Cutlets are the perfect recipe to make ahead of time.
+Crumb the lamb cutlets as per the recipe.
+Refrigerate the uncooked cutlets for up to 2 days, and freeze for up to 2 months.
 Store in an airtight container or reusable sandwich bag.
-Use baking paper between the layers of lamb cutlets to stop them from sticking.
+Use baking (parchment) paper between the layers of lamb cutlets to stop them from sticking.
 Thaw completely overnight in the fridge.
 Cook as per the recipe.

 • Author: Nicole